 Helix loop Helix proteins:

 Proteins, with two helical segments, consisting of 12 to 15 amino acids that are separated by nonstructural, randomly organized segments, are generally named as helix loop helix proteins with the helix-loop-helix motif.
+Substantial number of these proteins are found to be Transcription factors or and regulative factors.

 Many such proteins are found in E12, E 47, Myo-D, My f-5 and myc proteins (Myc is the proto-Onco gene).
 In fact they are classified based on the type of tissue in which they express.